KenCab123/lab-express-crud-backend/README.md

 | :-: | :----: | :---: | :-------: | :------: | :-------------------------------: |
 |  1  | Index  | /logs |    GET    | **R**ead | Get a list (or index) of all logs |

-- `mkdir logs-crud && cd $_`
+- `mkdir express-crud-fullstack && cd $_`
-- inside the logs-crud directory, fork and clone this repository
+- inside the `express-crud-fullstack` directory, fork and clone this repository
-- rename the repository `logs-backend`
+- rename the repository `express-crud-backend`
 - `cd` into the repository
 - `npm install` (since this repo already has a package.json there is no need to use npm init -y)
 - Create a basic express app including all of the package installs and files that are needed